Have you ever left the theater when the movie was awful and you couldn’t waste any more time sitting there? I have, too.

 - Keep user intent in mind

 User intent is the mindset of the user when he or she is entering a keyword into the search engine.
 It’s also how you determine what your user is thinking when he or she types a certain keyword phrase into Google.
 Think of keywords based on user intent and connect those keywords to relevant message matched post-click landing pages.
-Find out which specific keywords are being used that resonate buying intent and target those keywords properly with your post-click landing pages, and overall PPC campaigns.
+Find out which specific keywords resonate with buying intent.
+Target those keywords properly with your post-click landing pages, and overall PPC campaigns.

 Finally, one of the worst things you can do to your PPC campaigns is including too many keywords into one ad group.
 In fact, having more than twenty keywords in a single ad group may make your search-to-ad message match hard to achieve.
 So an alternative strategy is to test ad groups that only have one keyword.
 As Search Engine Land explains, “… single-keyword ad groups enable search marketers to maximize a significant share of clicks, conversions, and revenue while only optimizing for a small subset of isolated keywords.”

 Now that you have a solid action plan for your Google Ads ad and post-click landing page, the next step is to create your post-click landing page.
-You can create a perfectly optimized PPC post-click landing page with Instapage here.
+You can create a perfectly optimized PPC post-click landing page with Instapage, sign up for an Instapage Enterprise demo today.